linuxserver/docker-documentation/README.md

 ### Want to get hold of the team?

-The team resides primarily in our Discord server, where we have tried to foster a community of like-minded individuals who help those who need it.
+The team resides primarily in our Discord server.
 We also have a forum if chat isn't your thing.

 | Where | Link |
 | :--- | :--- |
 | Discord | [https://discord.gg/YWrKVTn](https://discord.gg/YWrKVTn) |
 | Forum | [https://discourse.linuxserver.io](https://discourse.linuxserver.io) |

-We also have a public CI environment via Jenkins: [https://ci.linuxserver.io/](https://ci.linuxserver.io/)
+For those interested in our CI environment via Jenkins: [https://ci.linuxserver.io/](https://ci.linuxserver.io/)